abtzpro/Aerogel-Research-Paper/README.md

 This concludes the research paper.
 If you have any further questions or if there’s anything else I can assist you with, please let me know.

+## Final Notes

+Some of you may be asking why, why are you making Aerogel?
+And that would be a very valid question with an interesting answer.

+I am working on a new development to go along with the SMPP (Sustainable Mobile Power Pack).
+The new project (HabiPack) [Patent Pending] is a form of ultra insulated, lightwieght pop up shelter that is livable long or short term in temperatures at extreme lows such as 30-50 below zero.

+I wanted to make the HabiPack (As it has lovingly been coined) as lightwieght but insulating as possible and of one of 4 included insulating materials used within the habipack, aerogel was the best suited to those two atributes.
+Its both lightwieght, and incredibly insulating when created using the silica based method.

+For the Habipack to become a reality I would need Aerogel in the form of flexible fabric.
+Or flexible sheeting to fit within the lining of the Habipack.
+The interior is lined with mylar, the exterior with fire retardant material, and between the aerogel layer and mylar is a patent pending air membrane that keeps the wieght of the Habipack to a minimum but also acts as an effective fourth layer of insulation.

+The Habipack protoype is being designed and built in the above described manner.
+HabiPack design is subject to change as it is field tested and new data is disclosed.

+The same donation model intended to be incorporated for the SMPP is intended to ge structured for the HabiPack.
+When HabiPack is ready for general production, for every 3 sold, one is donated to a family or individual in need to combat homelessness.